noah-fullerton/23SCS3810/activity_09_docker/README.md

 ```
 docker run --rm --name postgres -e POSTGRES_PASSWORD=135791 -v /Users/tmota/devel/teach/__23SCS3810_DB/postgres:/var/lib/postgresql/data postgres

+// THIS IS THE ONE THAT WORKS!!!!!!!!!!!!
+// THIS IS THE ONE THAT WORKS!!!!!!!!!!!!

+docker run --rm --name postgres -e POSTGRES_PASSWORD=135791 -v C:\Users\noahm\PycharmProjects\23SCS3810\postgres:/var/lib/postgresql/data postgres

+try making path c:\\database\\
 ```

 The command above will start postgres using 135791 as the password for the postgres (default) user.
 Note the use of -e parameter (useful to set environment variables) for your container.
 The environment variables that need to be set is container-dependent.
 Also note the -v parameter which allows mapping the container's postgres storage to a local folder of your choice.